perpetualgrimace/gridsome.jamesferrell.me/content/2-projects/active/8-advance-medical/project-detail.md

 Healthcare-focused client website designed in Sketch and built with Kirby CMS.

 Advance Medical was a company that offered medical plans to employers.
 I was able to successfully talk the client out of using a video in the header, and we opted instead for a purely aesthetic slide show (which is the best type of slide show).
-Since the copmany had offices in multiple countries, the site needed to be multilingual as well.
+Since the company had offices in multiple countries, the site needed to be multilingual as well.

 <CTA heading="Need a custom website?" />